Boyuk Zira: Places of interest

-The Boyuk Zira Lighthouse in the island was begun to function since 1884.
+The Boyuk Zira Lighthouse on the island began to function in 1884.
 It illuminated road for ships entering Bay of Baku.
 Until 1907, Maiden Tower executed these functions.
-But later, Nargin Island detaching Baku Bay from the sea, became the main guide for sailors.
+But later, Nargin Island, detaching Baku Bay from the sea, became the main guide for sailors.
 A kerosene-wick burner, and then a gas lantern with a light-optic apparatus of the 4th degree illuminated a road for ships.
-The Nargin lighthouse illuminated by acetylene in 1912, became the first lighthouse in the Russian Empire illuminated by such a way.
+The Nargin lighthouse, illuminated by acetylene in 1912, became the first lighthouse in the Russian Empire illuminated in such a way.